-Packet Filter's main task is to inspect the packets sent to the attacked destinations and to generate dynamic filtering rules that isolate the malicious traffic.
-To load-balance Packet Filter on multiple CPU cores, use the same Capturing Engine required by Packet Sensor.
+Packet Filter's main task is to inspect the traffic flooding the attacked destination(s) and to generate dynamic filtering rules that isolate the malicious packets.

-When it generates a filtering rule, Packet Filter reports it and applies it on the local software firewall (Netfilter), in-NIC hardware filter, BGP FlowSpec-capable router or third-party filtering appliance.
+When it generates a filtering rule, Packet Filter reports it to the Console and applies it on the local Netfilter firewall, embedded Dataplane firewall, in-NIC hardware filter, BGP Flowspec-capable router or third-party filtering appliance.

-The software firewall used by Packet Filter does not use the connection tracking mechanism specific to stateful firewalls or IPSes.
+The firewalls used by Packet Filter do not use the connection tracking mechanism specific to stateful firewalls or IPSes.
 This ensures a much better filtering and routing performance during spoofed attacks and SYN floods.
 However, the filtering and packet-forwarding capacity may still not be line-rate, especially during powerful attacks with small packets.